Vilazodone: Adverse effects

-On September 6, 2016, the FDA wrote a letter to Forest Labs requiring a new warning to be added to the label related to a link between the drug and acute pancreatitis and sleep paralysis.
+In September 2016, the US Food and Drug Administration required a new warning to be added to the prescribing information related to a link between vilazodone and acute pancreatitis and sleep paralysis.
+In addition, other sleep disturbances such as hypnagogic hallucinations and sleep terrors can occur.

+In July 2021, the US Food and Drug Administration required a new warning to be added to the prescription label that vilazodone may cause sexual dysfunction.

+The most common adverse effects include nausea, diarrhea, vomiting, and insomnia.

 After a one-year, open-label study assessing the safety and tolerability of vilazodone in people with major depressive disorder, the most common adverse effects were diarrhea (35.7%), nausea (31.6%), and headache (20.0%); greater than 90% of these adverse effects were mild or moderate.
 In randomized controlled trials, meanwhile, these rates were 28%, 23.4% and 13.3%, respectively.
-In contrast to other SSRIs, initial trials showed that vilazodone did not cause decreased sexual desire/function, which often cause people to abandon their use.
-Additionally, Vilazodone may cause less emotional blunting than typical SSRIs and SNRIs.
+In contrast to other selective serotonin reuptake inhibitors (SSRIs), initial trials showed that vilazodone did not cause decreased sexual desire/function, which often cause people to abandon their use.
+Additionally, vilazodone may cause less emotional blunting than typical SSRIs and serotonin–norepinephrine reuptake inhibitors (SNRIs).